Feedback Loops

 Emotions may serve as the reward and punishment of operant conditioning, enticing either repeating or abandoning a behavior or set of behaviors.
 The emotion serves as an unconscious feedback loop.
 A source of conditioning or learning that occurs beneath conscious awareness.

-Destructive Feedback Loops: Addiction and Self-Sabotage
+Destructive Feedback Loops: Addiction, Avoidance, and Self-Sabotage

 The problem is that not all feedback encourages healthy behaviors.
 Some feedback may lead to addictions and habits that hurt and destroy.
 Feedback loops are responsible for employing defense mechanisms to service the ego, by protecting from external hurts and rejections.
 Not all these protective mechanisms are helpful—some prevent growth.